Here's who has tested positive for coronavirus or its antibodies in Congress | NewsChannel 3-12

 Here’s who has tested positive for coronavirus or its antibodies in Congress

-The at least 47 members in total come from 25 states and Puerto Rico and include 34 Republicans — nine in the Senate and 25 in the House — and 13 Democrats — two in the Senate and 11 in the House.
+The total 48 known lawmakers come from 25 states and Puerto Rico and include 35 Republicans — nine in the Senate and 26 in the House — and 13 Democrats — two in the Senate and 11 in the House.

 While some members of Congress likely were exposed to Covid-19 on Capitol Hill, many lawmakers have traveled between Washington, DC, and their home districts since the beginning of the pandemic.
 Many of these members of Congress were at home when they learned of their exposure after testing and could have contracted the virus in their home states.